A member of the Rose family, the Cydonia genus now contains only one species,

 quantity of seeds would have to be consumed to become dangerous.

 Origin: Turkey and Iran.
-Cultivated for more than 4000 years.
+Quince have been cultivated for more than

 Cultivation and Uses